MwandieKambaAfuleni/Covid19-Malawi/README.md

 This repository contains data and codes for the analysis in the manuscript "Epidemiological and phylogenetic analyses of public SARS-CoV-2 data from Malawi".
+Case or death data was obtained from https://ourworldindata.org/coronavirus while the genomic data was accessed from https://gisaid.org/